VivekPa/IntroNeuralNetworks/README.md

 pip install -r requirements.txt python LSTM_model.py
 ```
 It's as simple as that!
-Now your neural network will be trained and ready to make predictions about the stock price (remember to backtest if you are going to use the predictions).

-## Preliminaries
+## Requirements

 For those who want a more details manual, this program is built in Python 3.6.
 If you are using an earlier version of Python, like Python 3.x, you will run into problems with syntax when it comes to f strings.
-I do suggest that you update to Python 3.6, if you want to appreciate the elegance of this program.
+I do suggest that you update to Python 3.6.

 ```bash
 pip install -r requirements.txt